orenwf/gcsim/README.md

 - After all garbage collection is finished, the `resume(Clock)` function is called.
 - The balance of time `resume(Clock) - pause(Clock)` is then recorded in the log, and also added to all valid lifetimes.

+- The simulation continues until all `X` allocations are complete.

 ## The probability model of GCSim

 ### What are we simulating?